mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 bitmap_mmr_size = 1 + pmmr::peaks(pmmr::insertion_to_pmmr_index(self.bitmap_mmr_leaf_count)).last()
 ```

 The node should request bitmap segments from other peers according to the [Peer Selection Strategy](#peer-selection) above.
 (The process of re-creating an MMR from segments is described below TBD).
-Once the bitmap MMR is reconstructed, the node should keep a representation of the underlying bitmap cached in order to facilitate comparison against later incoming segments.
+Once the bitmap MMR is reconstructed ([process described below](#applying-segments-to-mmrs),) the node should keep a representation of the underlying bitmap cached in order to facilitate comparison against later incoming segments.

-The syncing node is not required to store the contents of the output set bitmap locally (in the core node implementation, the output bitmap set is derived and updated as needed as opposed to being stored locally).
+The syncing node is not required to store the contents of the output set bitmap locally.
 If the PIBD process is interrupted, the node may re-request all bitmap segments from peers as part of the normal process of starting/resuming PIBD.

 #### Determining starting position for each MMR